-The Association of Health Care Journalists (AHCJ) Reporting Fellowships on Health Care Performance is a yearlong program enabling mid-career journalists to pursue a significant reporting project examining health care systems.
+The Association of Health Care Journalists (AHCJ) Reporting Fellowships on Health Care Performance is a yearlong program enabling midcareer journalists to pursue a significant reporting project examining health care systems.

-The program, in its tenth year, is meant to help journalists understand and report on the performance of local health care markets and the U.S. health system as a whole.
+The program, in its 13th year, is meant to help journalists understand and report on the performance of local health care markets and the U.S. health system as a whole.
 To learn more, visit the Association of Health Care Journalists website.

 - Lauren Clason, health care reporter for CQ and Roll Call, will report on how federal aid sustained rural hospitals in the pandemic — and how communities are now grappling with their long-term sustainability.

 - Penny Dickerson, innovation and entrepreneur reporter for the Jacksonville Business Journal, will focus on health equity in Jacksonville through the lens of poverty, place, and privilege, showing challenges and collaborations by health systems, advocacy groups, and nonprofits.